 We achieve this in number of ways, including through our House System, Tutor Groups, Counselling Services, Career Support, and Student Support Services.
 We believe that the relationships your son builds in his Tutor Group, his House and his Year Level, together with the commitment of our staff, will ensure that his memories of Parade will be ones of genuine care and happiness.

 The House System gives your son a feeling of belonging from the day he joins Parade College.
 We have five Houses named after the first four founding Brothers of Parade College: Bodkin, Hughes, Lynch, Nolan and Treacy.
 Every student is placed in one of these five Houses on enrolment at Parade, and remains with that House during his time at the College.

 At our Bundoora campus, each House is headed by a House Leader, who has overall responsibility and care for the boys in their House, and who works with their team of Tutor Teachers to care for the students in the House.

 At our Preston campus, students in all Year Levels are assigned to Houses and Tutor Groups, as they are at the Bundoora Campus.
-A Student Welfare Co-Ordinator and an Assistant Student Welfare Co-Ordinator are appointed to work with the Tutor Teachers from all four Houses in the care of our students in Years 7 to 9, and the Director of Pathways Programs looks after the students in Years 10, 11 and 12.
+A Student Welfare Co-Ordinator and an Assistant Student Welfare Co-Ordinator are appointed to work with the Tutor Teachers from all five Houses in the care of our students in Years 7 to 9, and the Director of Pathways Programs looks after the students in Years 10, 11 and 12.